 That’s where the good news ends, however.
 Cost-plus pricing is nowhere near the best solution for maximizing SaaS revenue since the costs for delivering a single account of a SaaS product can be very low.
 Your pricing should be based on the value that your customers will get out of using your product, not how much you paid your developers.

 Instead of using your business costs as a benchmark for your pricing, competitor-based pricing involves setting prices based on what your competitors are already charging.
-Depending on how well your competitors have set their pricing, competitor-based pricing can get you closer to a pricing bull’s-eye—the strategy works particularly well for newer companies unsure of the value of their product and without existing sales data to back up their decisions.
+Depending on how well your competitors have set their pricing, competition-based pricing can get you closer to a pricing bull’s-eye—the strategy works particularly well for newer companies unsure of the value of their product and without existing sales data to back up their decisions.

 Unfortunately, following a competitor-based pricing strategy is also less-than-optimal—after all, you’re offering more value and a better product otherwise you shouldn’t be building it, so you should be able to charge more.